Module 01: Tensors

 print(f"Batched: {(batch_A_pt @ batch_B_pt).shape}")

-When shapes don't match, arrays are automatically expanded.
+When shapes differ, broadcasting expands the smaller array.
 This is crucial for adding biases, scaling, and many other operations.

 # NumPy broadcasting examples